BroadbandForum/usp/docs/specification/index.md

 **[R-SEC.1a]{}** - Agents SHOULD implement the `Controller` Object with the `AssignedRole` Parameter (with at least read-only data model definition) and `InheritedRole` Parameter (if allowed Roles can come from a trusted CA), so users can see what Controllers have access to the Agent and their permissions.
 This will help users identify rogue Controllers that may have gained access to the Agent.

-See the Theory of Operations, Roles (Access Control) and Assigning Controller Roles subsections, below for additional information on data model elements that can be implemented to expose information and allow control of Role definition and assignment.
+See the [](#sec:theory-of-operations), [](#sec:roles-access-control) and [](#sec:assigning-controller-roles) subsections, below for additional information on data model elements that can be implemented to expose information and allow control of Role definition and assignment.

 ## Trusted Certificate Authorities